2013-2014 Cell Phone Recycling Awareness Contest

 Calling all artists, filmmakers, and recyclers!
 Students in grades K–12 are invited to participate in a national recycling awareness contest sponsored by JASON Learning and the Institute of Scrap Recycling Industries (ISRI).
 The theme of the contest is cell phone recycling awareness.
 Americans discard millions of cell phones annually.
 Most cell phones contain precious metals and plastics that can save energy and resources when recycled, but when disposed of improperly, can release toxic materials into the environment.
 How could you convince your friends, relatives, and others to recycle their old cell phones instead of throwing them away?
 Create an original video or poster in the style of a public service announcement with your creative answer to this question, and you might win a prize!

 The contest is open to all students living in the United States and enrolled in grades K–12 during the 2013–2014 school year.
 Students can enter the contest as individuals or as pairs.
 Each individual or pair can submit either a video or a poster to the contest.
 One video and one poster will be selected as finalists from each of three grade bands: K–4, 5–8, and 9–12.
 Two overall grand-prize winners will be selected — one from all video finalists and one from all poster finalists.
 JASON and ISRI may also acknowledge up to two additional “honorable mentions” in each media in each grade band.
-All entries must be submitted by February 17, 2014, and winners will be selected by March 1, 2014.
+All entries must be submitted by February 17, 2014, and winners will be selected and notified by March 20, 2014.
 See below for more details on media specifications, how to submit your entry, judging, and prizes.

 Each video entry must be in one of the following file formats: .AVI, .MOV, .MP4, .M4V, .WMV, or .3GP.
 The video must be no more than 2 minutes in length.